 FINLAND VS NEW ZEALAND

 I was thinking of studying in New Zealand before but eventually chose to study in Finland because my husband wanted to be together with her sister who is currently living here in Finland with her Finnish husband.
-We heard about this vocational school that offers free tuition and we got interested because the school offers a culinary study program.
+We heard about this vocational school that offers a culinary study program.
 Studying a culinary program in the Philippines would entail a huge amount of money (around PHP 100,000+ per year).
 We thought of it as a great opportunity, so we grabbed it.

 ARCHITECTURE TO CULINARY

 I’m not considering it as a career shift – instead, I am taking Culinary as another career path.
 I still practice Architecture with my sister (whose also an Architect) doing collaboration projects together in the Philippines.

 Studying culinary arts was one of my childhood dreams.
 I was passionate about cooking since I was a kid and I can say my Dad was my greatest influence because he was a great home cook.
 I always wanted to pursue cooking as a profession but didn’t got the chance because it was so expensive.
 Coming from a middle-class family in The Philippines, pursuing a career in Culinary Arts meant that you also have the resources to build your own restaurant and become an entrepreneur in the future and we just couldn’t afford it.

 Studying in Europe has been a surreal experience!
 Sometimes I just have to pinch myself to see if I’m still dreaming or not.
 Every season, all the scenery changes into something you usually see in the movies.
 Travelling to other European countries has been a lot easier and more convenient.
 If you are studying in Finland, we have a student visa and it enables us to travel to other EU member states – that way it’s easier and practical to travel to nearby countries.

 SMOOTH STUDENT APPLICATION FROM HOME COUNTRY